Deemandadi/Observability_TF/README.md

 # Observability_TF
-this repo contains monitoring, metrics, alerts for Observability using terraform
+This repo contains monitoring, metrics, and alerts for all cloud Observability using Terraform